 Chronic Wasting Disease (CWD)

 Identified in a few deer in western Grant County since 2009, two in 2013.
 A total of nine through early 2017.
 Eleven into early 2018.
 A total of 14 into early 2019.
 The first deer to die of chronic wasting disease and reported to have symptons was found near Williston in late February of 2019.
 During the 2020 hunting season, 18 positives, bringing the total to 44 positives.
 In the 2021 season, 26 positives with CWD on a family farm.
 By August, 2022, 70 positives in total.
 In the 2022-23 season, 24 positives.
+In 2023, 11 positives all from area where CWD was already detected.

 Epizootic Hemorrhagic Disease (EHD)

-An outbreak in 2021.
-Significant outbreaks of EHD in 2020 and 2011.
+A mild outbreak in Stark county in 2024.
+Significant outbreaks of EHD in 2021, 2020 and 2011.

 Elk